 1. Inaccurate ounce marking.
 Don't trust Haakaa's reading about how much milk you get.
 Some moms mentioned that Haakaa showed 3 oz while after transfer they only get 2 oz of milk.

 2. Easy to tumble down.
 Because of the narrow base, it is easy to spill milk from Haakaa if you don't directly transfer it to bottle.

 A quick fix for this:

-- Use Haakaa's flower stopper to cover your Haakaa if you don't plan to transfer right after pumping.
+- Use Haakaa's flower stopper or leak-proof silicone lid to cover your Haakaa if you don't plan to transfer right after pumping.

 - Buy the newer version of Haakaa (5 oz capacity with wider-suction base)